Bug report #14517

 ERROR 4: `1' not recognised as a supported file format.

-#9 Updated by Andreas Neumann almost 4 years ago
+#9 Updated by Andreas Neumann over 4 years ago

 very strange - I also have 2.12.99 and the search filter for algorithms in the processing toolbox is working fine.